How You Can Lower Your Heating Bill

 Nobody wants to waste money.
 Our experts at iHeat tell you the best ways to ensure you do not overspend on your heating.
 Contact us today on 0333 305...

 A complete guide to getting that boiler working again and some common fault codes and how to fix.

-Whether it is an issue with the radiators, the water supply or just a misplaced valve, it can be hard to notice your boiler not working until the problem has already started putting pressure on your other appliances.
+Whether it is an issue with the radiators, the water supply or just a misplaced valve or just your boiler not working, it can be hard to notice your boiler issue until the problem has already started putting pressure on your other appliances.

 Knowing the difference between a DIY boiler repair job and a situation where calling for a full engineer quote is important.

 Check everything that's exposed, such as radiators, as well as the boiler itself.
-If you don't see any obvious signs, then you might have to contact an engineer and get them to look at the entire heating and boiler system themselves.
+If you don't see any obvious signs, then you might have to contact an engineer and get them to look at the entire central heating system and boiler themselves.